visgl/deck.gl/src/shaderlib/picking/shadertools-picking.md

 # picking (Shader Module)

-Provides support for color-coding-based picking.
-In particular, supports picking a specific instance in an instanced draw call.
+Provides support for color-coding-based picking and highlighting.
+In particular, supports picking a specific instance in an instanced draw call and highlighting an instance based on its picking color, and correspondingly, supports picking and highlighting groups of primitives with the same picking color in non-instanced draw-calls

 Color based picking lets the application draw a primitive with a color that can later be used to index this specific primitive.

+Highlighting allows application to specify a picking color corresponding to an object that need to be highlighted and the highlight color to be used.

 ## Usage